cgeoga/Vecchia.jl/README.md

 # Vecchia.jl

-**Note:** this package is undergoing an extensive rewrite on the `main` branch.
-This README is at the time of writing up-to-date on the interface, but until `v0.11` is released, please be mindful that this README is subject to big changes and should not be what you use for documentation.
-I apologize for the inconvenience and hope to tag the release soon.

 This package offers a flexible and optimized framework for fitting parametric Gaussian process models to large datasets using the linear-cost [*Vecchia approximation*](https://en.wikipedia.org/wiki/Vecchia_approximation).
 This